 The anecdotal information provided by families is that it often takes longer to enrol a student with an identified disability in a school.
 The documents or information, required to be produced before the enrolment is accepted, is requested under the guise of providing adequate and appropriate support for the student.
-Even after the relevant documents are provided the necessary support does not always occur.
+Even after the relevant documents are provided, the necessary support does not always occur.
+We have anecdotal evidence to indicate that it is "too difficult" to meet the needs and that alternate placement is suggested.
+In the case of mobility issues some suggestions mean that the child feels "singled out" from their peers to a point where they would prefer to "cope" rather than take the support (examples at end)

 There are additional difficulties if the student requires a physical alteration to the educational setting or if there is the need for additional resources.
-In relation to the physical changes to schools, usually the provision of a ramp, there are stories of ramps being built to allow access to the school building but there being no way that the student can enter the school grounds in order to use the ramp.
+In relation to the physical changes to schools, be that provision of a ramp, auditory support, a lift, a hoist or unisex toilets for students who identify as binary, non-gender specific, some states have a library of resources but the documentation required to access a resource and the time taken between the application and the provision of the resource can often be extensive.
+The administration requirements for student ability to access is extensive and often repetitive.